 Promote and Increase Use of Career Technical Education (CTE) Programs as a Viable Pathway to Career Readiness: State Superintendent of Public Instruction (SSPI) Tom Torlakson has asked staff and CTE practitioners to promote and expand use of the State’s 41,405 CTE courses so students have access to career pathways in the 15 Industry Sectors.
 In addition, CDE will focus on promoting and expanding use of the 10,527 CTE courses that meet the a-g criteria needed for students to enter our state colleges and universities.

 Define and Promote Career Readiness and 21st Century Skills: CDE staff will work with SSPI Torlakson to provide resources that will promote career readiness and 21st Century skills for all California students.
-This will include promotion of CDE’s new Standards for Career Ready Practice.
+This will include promotion of CDE’s new Standards for Career Ready Practice (PDF).
 The standards describe the fundamental knowledge and skills that all California students need to prepare for transition to postsecondary education, career training, and the workforce.

 Advocate for Continued State and Federal Funding for CTE Programs: SSPI Torlakson will work with legislative leaders to continue state funding for California Partnership Academies, Specialized Secondary Program (SSP), the Agricultural Incentive Grant (AIG) Program, Adult Education programs, other CTE programs, and to protect federal Perkins funding.